phytec/phytec-eeprom-flashtool/configs/README_CONFIG.rst

   i2c_bus: 0                                    //i2c bus number where the eeprom is connected to
   # i2c_dev: 0x59                               //i2c address (id eeprom page)
   i2c_dev: 0x51                                 //i2c address (This is the normal eeprom page.
 This should be our new default.
-  kit_options: 8                                //Number of different options in the option tree
   ep_encoding: '6B17s2s6xB'                     //The ep_encoding is always the same (This is a tool relevant specification)
 # ep_encoding_format:
 # 6 uchars, 17-len str, 2-len str, 6-len pad, 1 uchar

 """ Kit contains all option-headlines from the option tree in the correct order """
 Kit:
-  0: Controller Mini                            //the first digit from the kit_options
+  0: Controller Mini                            //the first digit from the kit options
   1: Controller Nano                            //the second digit etc.
   2: LPDDR
   [...]